Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

   SHOULD'VE WRITTEN DOWN in step 3 when creating your cluster.
 - I'm seeing my website and certificate.
 If you're not, then look online for how to do that and open a PR.
-- Your security group is the one used in creating your cluster.
-If you forgot it, go to your EC2 dashboard, find your instance, find the security group.
+- Your security group is the first one you created in step 2.
 - Configure routing:

   - Select new target group
   - Name it something
   - The protocol should be HTTP.
   - Leave health check on default.

 - Don't register any instance.
 - Finally, create it.

-Note: Record your load balancer's IPv4 address for the next step.

 8. Add your load balancer to your hosted zone

 Go back to Route 53.
-Go to your hosted zone and add an A record set with your load balancer's IPv4 address for your domain and its www. as well.
+Go to your hosted zone and add 2 A record sets.
+Choose yes for use alias.
+Find your load balancer.

+The difference between each record set is that the first one for name can be left blank while the other one should have www.
+This is also how you can have multiple ECS clusters for different applications (i.e. with subdomains).

 9. Create a task definition.